Watts-Lab/topic_choice/README.md

 We find that:

 - While some topics consistently produce better average results, the topics political nature or the disagreement between participants explain little of that variation.
-- Individual-level attitudes and behaviors during conversation account for much more variation than topic-level features.
+- Outcomes varied widely within topics.
+- Individual-level attributes (demographics, psychometrics, and attitudes attributes) were also poor predictors of outcomes.
-- Behavioral self-reports, such as listening and perspective-taking, strongly correlate with positive affective change, though these measures are post hoc and correlational.
+- Behavioral self-reports, such as listening and perspective-taking, strongly correlate with positive affective change, though these measures are post hoc and correlational, implying the need for a study that manipulates behaviors.

 ## 📂 Repository Contents